Rabbitory/rabbitory_control_panel/README.md

 ## 🐰 Usage

 The Rabbitory Control Panel is the central hub for managing every part of your RabbitMQ instance — from creation to configuration to monitoring.
+Rabbitory users receive a URL to their Control Panle after deploying their infrastructure with the custom cli tool.
+This Control Panel provides the following important features:

 ### Create a RabbitMQ Instance